Effective Field Theory Calculation of LIGO-like Compton Scattering: Calculating

 \subsection{Total Amplitude}

 Therefore, the total amplitude of scalar-graviton Compton scattering is solely governed by the $t$-channel amplitude.
 As it is primarily expressed in terms of Lorentz-invariant variables, the transformation into the lab frame only affects the configuration of the plus and cross polarizations.
-Specifically, the polarizations transform as $h_{1,4}^{+,\times}\rightarrow h_{+,\times}$, which intends to show non-dispersion (or negligibly small dispersion) in the lab frame:
+Specifically, the polarizations transform as $h_{1,4}^{+,\times}\rightarrow h_{+,\times}$, as long as there is non-existent (or negligibly small) dispersion in the lab frame, i.e. in a LKV detection event:

-Here, $\left[h_+^2+h_\times^2\right]$ is proportional to the energy flux density of monochromatic GWs as the square of the wave's classical amplitude: